muzairkhattak/OD-Satellite-iSAID/README.md

 Complete technical report can be viewed [here](https://github.com/MUKhattak/OD-Satellite-iSAID/blob/OD_SatteliteImages/projects/OD_satellite_iSAID/technical_report.pdf).

 ## Requirements and Installation
 We have tested this code on Ubuntu 20.04 LTS with Python 3.8.
-This repo is heavly built on Detectron2.
+This repo is heavily built on Detectron2.
 Follow the instructions below to setup the environment and install the dependencies.
  ```shell
  conda create -n detectron_OD python=3.8
  conda activate detectron_OD